catplotlib/CVNotes/content/post/6.Filtering/index.md

 - image: The input image on which the Median Blur filter will be applied.
 - 5: This number specifies the kernel size.
 In this case, it is set to 5, meaning that a 5x5 window will be used.
 The Median Blur works by sorting the pixel values within this window and replacing the central pixel with the median value from those sorted values.

 The result, median_blurred, is a new image where the details have been softened by the Median filter.
 Unlike Gaussian Blur, which uses the mean value, Median Blur uses the median, making it particularly effective at preserving edges while reducing "salt-and-pepper" noise.
-This filter is often used in image processing when you want to reduce noise in an image without blurring the edges too much.
+This filter is often used in image processing when we want to reduce noise in an image without blurring the edges too much.

 ![Median Filter](mblur.png)